Learn to Read Music

 Music Clef

 Many people know of the treble clef, but the music clef comes in other shapes as well.
-This page teaches you about how a music clef affects the notes on the staff.
+This page teaches you about how a clef affects the notes on the staff.